 6. Insist on transparency.

 Unfortunately, the commercial pet food industry is largely unregulated.
 It’s virtually impossible to deduce from dog food labels exactly what is in the food you feed your beloved pet.
-Instead of buying dog food made in an unknown factory or plant, seek out food freshly prepared in human-grade kitchens that are open to the public.
+Instead of buying dog food made in an unknown factory or plant, pick food freshly prepared in human-grade kitchens that are open to the public.
 Under the watchful eyes of pet parents, such kitchens naturally adhere to a much higher operating standard absent from most private commercial plants.

 7. Get exactly the right recipe for your dog.